 We’re seeing more and more examples of artists getting burned out trying to keep active across all their social media profiles.

 Our advice would be to not spread yourself too thin.
 You’re better off building a fan base on one platform, than working on a few half heartedly.

 Some platforms are more effective than others – understand where your target audience is most active.
 In our experience Soundcloud, TikTok, Instagram and Youtube are the big hitters when it comes to sharing music, whereas Twitter is less so.

 Be aware of which platforms work for you and don’t invest too much time into areas that don’t provide a return.

-Influencer Marketing – blogs and channels
+Influencer Marketing – Blogs, Channels, Gatekeepers

 The great thing with influencer marketing is that these people have already done the hard work of carving out an audience within their specific niche.
 You already know that their audience is interested in house, drum and bass, techno, or whatever the genre is you’re targeting.

 Connecting with influencers is one of the most effective forms of promoting your music.
 Building one relationship can result in exposure to thousands of new potential music fans overnight.
 The downside?
 It’s not always that easy.